LectureDoc is an authoring system for creating lecture material; i. e., lecture slides, notes and exercises from a single document.

 Compute: \(\sqrt 2 = ?\)

-To unlock the solution go to the continuous view and enter the password.
+To unlock the solution go to the document view and enter the password (sqrt).

 Compute: :math:`\sqrt 2 = ?`.